Preface to Lyrical Ballads Summary

 • The Poet as a Seer

-In the Preface to Lyrical Ballads, William Wordsworth underscores the importance of spontaneity and inspiration in poetry’s crafting.
-He advocates a more fluid and spontaneous approach to poetry, dismissing strict poetic rules and norms.
+In the Preface to Lyrical Ballads, William Wordsworth highlights the importance of spontaneity and inspiration in writing poetry.
+He supports a more natural and spontaneous approach, rejecting strict poetic rules.

-Wordsworth’s perspective on spontaneity and inspiration challenges conventional ideas about poetic artistry.
-Rather than adhering to traditional norms, he promotes the idea of heartfelt expressions that emerge from a poet’s deepest emotions and their interaction with the world.
+Wordsworth’s view on spontaneity and inspiration goes against traditional ideas about poetry.
+Instead of following old norms, he believes in heartfelt expressions that come from a poet’s deepest emotions and their interaction with the world.

 • Spontaneity as the Essence of Poetry